Open Up 2020: Innovative products for the Consumer

 Nesta’s Challenge Prize Centre & Open Up

-The Open Up Challenge was run independently by Nesta’s Challenge Prize Centre, with backing from the CMA and funding from eight of the UK’s largest providers of SME banking – Barclays, HSBC, Lloyds Banking Group, RBS, Santander, AIB Group (UK) p.l.c, Bank of Ireland UK and Danske Bank.
+The Open Up Challenge was run independently by Nesta’s Challenge Prize Centre, with backing from the CMA and funding from nine of the UK’s largest providers of SME banking – Barclays, HSBC, Lloyds Banking Group, RBS, Santander, AIB Group (UK) plc, Bank of Ireland UK Danske Bank and Nationwide.
 Nesta’s Challenge Prize Centre uses challenge prizes to stimulate innovative solutions to big challenges, and we see huge potential to improving regulated markets so they work better for ordinary consumers and small businesses; in areas such as accessing legal advice, affordable credit, energy and pensions.

 Fuelling FinTech Innovation

-View the Nesta Open Up Challenge Timeline in full-screen.
+View the Full Nesta Open Up Challenge timeline.